Buses in Portsmouth: Transit Holdings and FirstGroup (1991–present)

 On 20 January 1991, Stagecoach's operations in Portsmouth were sold to Transit Holdings, a group formed from the privatisation of Devon General.
 The company's lease on the depot in Eastney expired in May, so the former Southdown depot at Hilsea West was reopened and used by Transit Holdings.
 Stagecoach retained a small number of services into the city which had been operated by Southdown prior to 1989, but others, including the route to Fareham, transferred to the new operation.

 Under Transit Holdings ownership, bus operation in Portsmouth was completely remodelled.
 The Red Admiral name was revived as a trading name for services running to areas outside the city boundary, while Blue Admiral was introduced for routes entirely within the city.
 The entire fleet was replaced with minibuses, initially Ford Transits and later Iveco Daily vehicles for Blue Admiral and Mercedes-Benz 811D vehicles for Red Admiral services.
 Service frequencies rose to retain capacity, and Transit Holdings claimed that ridership had risen dramatically.
 However, some groups criticised the use of minibuses as having poor accessibility and giving uncomfortable ride quality.

 Transit Holdings began to contract in the mid-1990s, and in April 1996 the Portsmouth operation was sold to FirstGroup.
 A month later it was merged with People's Provincial, which First also owned, and a new livery of red and cream was introduced to the enlarged company.
 Larger vehicles were restored to replace minibuses on most routes.
 In 2003 Provincial was further merged with Southampton Citybus and the eastern part of Southern National, both earlier acquired by First, to form First Hampshire & Dorset, officially based at the former Southampton Citybus depot in Portswood.

 In December 2006 First Hampshire & Dorset was fined by the Traffic Commissioner for poor punctuality on its services in Portsmouth.
 The company stated that it had rerouted some services through the city to improve their performance.
 The provision of evening services in the city has been criticised by some local groups.
 In May 2011, some contracted journeys were cut after the city council was forced to implement spending cuts.

-One route entirely within the city is provided by Stagecoach in the South Downs.
-Branded as Hoverbus, it is operated in conjunction with Hovertravel and connects the Southsea Hoverport with Portsmouth Harbour and the railway station at Portsmouth and Southsea.
+One route entirely within the city is provided by First Hampshire & Dorset Branded as Hoverbus, it is operated in conjunction with Hovertravel and connects the Southsea Hoverport with Portsmouth Harbour and the railway station at Portsmouth and Southsea.
 This was previously run by Tellings-Golden Miller as their only bus service in the city, however on the loss of their National Express contracts to Lucketts Travel their Portsmouth depot was closed in January 2009 and the bus and operation of the route transferred to Stagecoach.

 An inter-site bus service is operated by the University of Portsmouth to transport staff and students between different parts of the university.
 In summer 2012, Xelabus introduced an open-top service between The Hard and Eastney, restoring a form of service which had previously been common in the city but had ceased in 2002; however, the service was withdrawn in August 2012.